helenaazv/Buy-Nothing-App/README.md

-This is the code for my Buy Nothing Brandeis App for the COSI153 Summer Class
+This is the code for the Buy Nothing Brandeis App I'm developing